| | | | | |

 If you’re not familiar with pesto, your life is about to change for the better (and your taste buds are about to thank you)!

-Pesto, or pesto alla Genovesa, is basically a flavor-packed green sauce originating from Genoa, the capital city of Liguria in Italy.
+Pesto, or pesto alla Genovese, is basically a flavor-packed green sauce originating from Genoa, the capital city of Liguria in Italy.

-Top down view of freshly made pesto and basil leaves.
+Top down view of freshly made basil pesto surrounded by fresh basil leaves.

 Why This Recipe Works: